Skip to main content

 Healthcare

-Covered AI examples: Clinical decision support, diagnostic AI, treatment planning tools, prior authorization AI, patient-facing chatbots, EHR recommendation engines
+Common AI uses: Clinical decision support, diagnostic AI, treatment planning tools, prior authorization AI, patient-facing chatbots, EHR recommendation engines

 HR & Employment

-Covered AI examples: Hiring screening algorithms, resume ranking tools, performance evaluation AI, workforce planning systems, promotion recommendation engines
+Common AI uses: Hiring screening algorithms, resume ranking tools, performance evaluation AI, workforce planning systems, promotion recommendation engines

 Financial Services

-Covered AI examples: Credit scoring models, loan origination AI, fraud detection systems, insurance underwriting AI, financial eligibility tools
+Common AI uses: Credit scoring models, loan origination AI, fraud detection systems, insurance underwriting AI, financial eligibility tools

 Enterprise / General